Return Home

 There are two ways to tell if your locomotive has a three-pole or five-pole motor:

-Retrofitting a Steam Locomotive
+Retrofitting a Big Steam Locomotive

 The following simple process shows a motor retrofit in a Marklin Mikado locomotive.
 The whole process takes less than five minutes.